Updated Mar 01, 2026

 Why Adalo Works Well for File Storage

-• Built-in relational DB: Users ↔ Files ↔ Folders ↔ Shared Links — Database basics
+• Built-in relational DB with no record limits: Users ↔ Files ↔ Folders ↔ Shared Links scale without caps — Database basics

-• Cross-platform publishing: iOS, Android, and web — Publishing
+• Cross-platform publishing: iOS, Android, and web from one codebase — Publishing

 • Marketplace components: uploaders, lists, viewers — Marketplace